aave/governance-crosschain-bridges/README.md

  -/:             :/-  -/:             :/.     ://:         `/////////////-
 ```

-# Aave Governance Cross-chain Bridges
+# Aave Governance Cross-Chain Bridges

 This repository contains smart contracts and related code for Aave cross-chain bridge executors.
-This is intended to extend Aave governance on Ethereum to other networks.
+This is intended to extend Aave Governance on Ethereum to other networks.
 This repository currently contains contracts to support bridging to Polygon, Arbitrum and Optimism.

 The core contract is the `BridgeExecutorBase`, an abstract contract that contains the logic to facilitate the queueing, delay, and execution of sets of actions on downstream networks.
 This base contract needs to be extended with the functionality required for cross-chain transactions on a specific downstream network.